laurelherting/lmh-headspace/AWS/security.md

 ### AWS CloudHSM
 * Deals with sensitive information
-* helps generate and use encryption keys
+* Helps generate and use encryption keys
-* protects keys with single access to HSMs in VPC
+* Protects keys with single access to HSMs in VPC

 ### AWS Service Catalog
-* create project portfolio
+* Create project portfolio
-* choose how and who deploys
+* Choose how and who deploys

 ### Best Practices with AWS Organizations
 * Always enable multi-factor authentication on root account